|Expert links:||Ringed||Odiferous||T. saponaceum|

 Tricholomas often have that farinaceous smell we talk so often about - a mix of raw bread dough, cucumber or watermelon.
 Most are in the range of 5-15cm, with the ones tending towards one end of the spectrum or further labeled as being small or large.
 They are mycorrhizal found under conifers and in mixed forests unless otherwise specified.

 Tricholoma saponaceum group - I mention this one first because you should always wonder if you have one of these very common spring and fall Tricholomas before spending time keying out the yellow, green, brown and grey species.
+The caps are not viscid.
 The cap colours can be quite variable (most frequently with yellow or grey).
 These soapy smelling Trichs (although many people say they don't really smell like soap) have somewhat of a faint unpleasant odor.
 Usually smooth and not scaly, sometimes with a touch of pink at the very bottom of the stem, so dig it up carefully.
+Another clue is that the stem is often somewhat spindle shaped, being widest in the middle.
 We may have 4 or more species in this group, none of them the real thing.

-These mushrooms have a veil developed enough to leave a ring around the stem.
-Other Tricholomas may have a weak veil (or even a cortina), but you won't see it leave a ring behind on the stem.
+These mushrooms (none of which are truly viscid) have a veil developed enough to leave a ring around the stem.
+The first two species in the Grey Tricholoma section have a weak veil (a cobwebby cortina), but you won't see it leave a ring behind on the stem.

 Back when we thought it was difficult to evolve or de-evolve a partial veil, these mushrooms were placed in the genus Armillaria, with other ringed mushrooms like the Honey Mushroom, which grows on wood.
-But it turns out that whether or not you grow on wood or on the ground is much more important in determining if you are related than whether or not you have a veil (we got it backwards).
+But it turns out that whether or not you grow on wood or on the ground (because that implies a different ecology) is much more important in determining if two organisms are closely related than whether or not they have a veil (we got it backwards).

 Tricholoma vernaticum (olida) - strongly like cucumber.
 Spring.
 Big.
 Ring often disappears making it similar to smaller white or brown species.

 T. murrillianum ('magnivelare') - Matsutake - big, one of the most interesting smelling mushrooms and most sought after edibles.
 DO NOT CONFUSE WITH DEADLY AMANITA.
-It is OK if you confuse it with Catathelasma or Russula brevipes, which you probably will.
+It is OK if you confuse it with Catathelasma or Russula brevipes group, which you probably will.

 Be careful!
 Here is a Matsutake on the left and a deadly Amanita smithiana on the right.